Particular/docs.particular.net/samples/azure/custom-partitioning-asb/sample.md

 ### Emulating namespace failure

 The namespace failure can be toggled to emulate an outage for one of the namespaces represented by `AzureServiceBus.ConnectionString1` connection string.
-When namespace is in failed state, events published to namespace with connection string `AzureServiceBus.ConnectionString1` should be delivered to the second namespace (namespace with connection string `AzureServiceBus.ConnectionString2`).
+When the namespace is in failed state, events published to the namespace with connection string `AzureServiceBus.ConnectionString1` should be delivered to the second namespace (namespace with connection string `AzureServiceBus.ConnectionString2`).